wanling0000/tinylog-graal-example/README.md

 Why is this needed?

-GraalVM must know in advance:
-- Which classes are accessed via reflection
-- Which resources are loaded
-- Which services are discovered via ServiceLoader
-- Which proxies / JNI / dynamic features are used

-If it does not know, it will tree-shake them away, causing runtime errors.
+When building a native image, GraalVM cannot “discover things at runtime” like the JVM does.
+Everything has to be known ahead of time, during compilation.

+This means GraalVM needs to be told explicitly about anything that is accessed dynamically, for example: classes used via reflection, resources loaded from the classpath, services discovered with ServiceLoader, or other dynamic features such as proxies or JNI.

+If this information is not provided, GraalVM will assume those parts are never used and remove them during compilation.
+As a result, the native executable may fail at runtime, even though the same application works correctly on the JVM.
 ---

-2. Step-by-step Changelog
+## 2. Step-by-step Changelog

 Upstream project: